You never know what journey other people are traveling; therefore, be kind. It’s biblical to be caring and attentive to others.

 While we grieve over loss, we do not grieve without hope.
 We do not grieve without purpose.
 We’ve got a little more time to love.
+In her book, Hopeful Lament, Terra McDaniel says, “…enduring suffering and loss is also meant to overflow into more empathy, compassion, and kindness for others.”
 Facing loss can produce great fruit.
 If my waiting before God in humility produces empathy and sympathy for others, I must put them to work.

 Loss gives birth to empathy and sympathy for others.